 - Slice production expectations during busy times.
 I can write super-fast when the Muse is with me, and I tend to pack my to-do list accordingly.
 When multiple deadlines are crashing down and I can feel myself starting to burn out, I start slicing items off my to-do list.
 Ask yourself what’s priority to do right now, versus what can wait until tomorrow.
 Do you really need to write that Web page now, or can it wait?
 The more you can conserve energy, the easier it will be to get through your deadlines.

 - Obsessively plan your writing.
 Sure, if you weren’t as busy, you may be able to sit down and write perfect Web copy without much prep work.
 But when you’ve been writing way too much in too short of time, your brain just can’t perform on a dime like that.
 Your best bet is to take time to outline every Web page before you start writing, and have your keyphrase research easily accessible.
 Spending a little “prep time” now can help prevent you from blankly staring at the screen later.

 - Take time to relax every day.
-Yes, I know it’s the holiday season – and “relaxation” is typically not associated with this time of year.
-Still, it’s important to spend even 30 minutes away from the computer and doing something relaxing.
+It’s important to spend even 30 minutes away from the computer and doing something relaxing.
 Maybe that means reading a book.
 Maybe that means staring at the window and watching the people go by.
 It seems counter-intuitive that you need to stop work in order to work more efficiently – but it’s true.
 Try it and see.

 - Enjoy yourself.
 I know it’s easy to gripe and moan about “deadlines” and “burnout.”
 I’ve done it too.
 At the same time – you can also look at this time as a fun creative challenge.
 Think about it: If you weren’t so darn good, you wouldn’t have this problem.
 Enjoy the moment.